In Parts 1-3, we discussed the three common denominators for reaching a state of Flow:

-In the previous posts, we were primarily discussing how these components related to work, but Csikszentmihalyi's ideas expands to the common board game or any game for that matter.
+In the previous posts, we were primarily discussing how these components related to work, but Csikszentmihalyi's ideas expands to even game theory.
 Of the three components, the second is the most nuanced and I would argue, often what makes one game more or less enjoyable than another.
 In fact, the next time you’re playing a game and find yourself sort of bored, it’s likely from an inability to make creative decisions within the game's rules or boundaries.

 For participants and fans alike, professional sports display a nearly perfect execution of the these three components.
 Most of the major sports have not only rules in place but referees and umpires to enforce them, as well as instant replay to enforce this enforcement.
 The vast differences among players in style and skill illustrate the range of creativity and decision making allowed within the rules set into place.
 Immediate feedback is not only displayed on the scoreboard during each second of the game, channels like ESPN and sports radio provide recognition and commentary about each accomplishment.
 In addition, there are a myriad of awards presented each season, culminating with the most gifted players being inducted into a Hall of Fame.